M-Aamir-Khan/eShop/README.md

 # eShop
 This is e-commerce android app.
-I develop it just for practice.

 # ScreenShot